elegant-scipy/elegant-scipy/markdown/ch5.markdown

                [2, 2, 2]], dtype=int)
 ```

-We can think of these two as classifications, just like before:
+We can think of these two as classifications, just like before.
+Every pixel is
+a different prediction.

 ```python
 print(seg.ravel())